yuchen071/Image-Generation-with-VAE/README.md

 # Image Generation with VAE
- Reconstruct Images with a Variational Auto Encoder
+ Reconstruct Images with a Variational AutoEncoder

-## Instructions
+## About the Project
-Implement a Variational Autoencoder (VAE) to reconstruct images with the datasets provided.

-1. Show the learning curves and some samples of the reconstructed images.
-2. Sample the prior p(z) and use the latent codes z to synthesize some examples when your model is well-trained.
-3. Show the synthesized images based on the interpolation of two latent codes z between two real samples.
-4. Multiply the Kullback-Leiblier (KL) term with a scale λ and tune λ (e.g. λ = 0 and λ = 100) then show the results based on steps 1, 2, 3.

-Hints:
-* Convert grayscale images to binary first.
-* Use Binary Cross Entropy as the loss function with binary data, and Mean Square Error with real value data.
+This model is trained with two datasets, the MNIST dataset, and the Anime faces dataset.
+The VAE for MNIST is first converted from grayscale to binary, then trained with Binary Cross Entropy as its loss function.
+The Anime faces dataset is normalized to 0~1, and trained with Mean Square Error as its loss function.

 ## Requirements
 MNIST dataset: https://storage.googleapis.com/tensorflow/tf-keras-datasets/mnist.npz
 Anime Faces Dataset: https://www.kaggle.com/soumikrakshit/anime-faces